-5.4 Neonatal Sedation
+5.4 Neonatal Sedation and Withdrawal Syndrome

-Use of benzodiazepines during the later stages of pregnancy can result in sedation (respiratory depression, lethargy, hypotonia) in the neonate.
-Observe newborns for signs of sedation and manage accordingly [see Use in Specific Populations (8.1, 8.4)].
+Receiving benzodiazepines late in pregnancy can result in sedation (respiratory depression, lethargy, hypotonia) and/or withdrawal symptoms (hyperreflexia, irritability, restlessness, tremors, inconsolable crying, and feeding difficulties) in the neonate.
+Monitor neonates exposed to benzodiazepines, including BYFAVO, during pregnancy or labor for signs of sedation and monitor neonates exposed to benzodiazepines during pregnancy for signs of withdrawal and manage these neonates accordingly [see Use in Specific Populations (8.1)].